Why Christians Vote

 The fact is that we have had few believing presidents in America.
 Russell D. Moore, dean of the school of theology at Southern Seminary recently said,

 So many evangelicals want to go back and claim Thomas Jefferson and Abraham Lincoln and John Adams as orthodox, evangelical Christians.
-The problem with that Abraham Lincoln and Thomas Jefferson and John Adams were great men who did fantastic things for our country, but once you start claiming them as orthodox evangelical Christians, you’re not elevating those men, you’re downgrading the Gospel into something that fits whatever they happen to hold.
+The problem with that [is that] Abraham Lincoln and Thomas Jefferson and John Adams were great men who did fantastic things for our country, but once you start claiming them as orthodox evangelical Christians, you’re not elevating those men, you’re downgrading the Gospel into something that fits whatever they happen to hold.
 And you wind up with [modern-day] politicians who learn the language of evangelical faith in order to use it, in order to manipulate people into supporting them.2

 Now there may be a legitimate question as to the true faith of a man like Lincoln, but Moore’s point is well taken.
 If every leader who ever claimed to be a Christian really was a Christian, I’m not sure I’d want to be one.
 There are times when it is fashionable for a politician to be a Christian and times when it’s not.
 That, of course, is a poor reason to make that claim.
 Barack Obama claims to be a Christian; Bill Clinton belonged to a Southern Baptist church as did Jimmy Carter.
 None, however, have shown much evidence of true Christian faith other than their own verbal testimony.